-The chief operating decision-maker has been identified as the Board of Directors of the Company.
-The Board of Directors regards the Group's business as a single operating segment, which is property rental and estate management and reviews financial information accordingly.
+The chief operating decision-maker has been identified as the executive director of the Company.
+The executive director regards the Group's business as a single operating segment, which is property rental and estate management and reviews financial information accordingly.
 Therefore, no segment analysis of the Group's revenue and contribution to operating profit is presented.